Be Part of a Science-Education Excellence Initiative

 –

-For any questions or additional details, please contact us at: Olympiad@physcira.com
+For further information or questions, please contact us at:

-We look forward to receiving your applications and welcoming you to an exciting event that celebrates young scientific talent!
+We look forward to receiving your school-level results and welcoming your students to a national celebration of young scientific talent!

 Note: If you are applying for a student(s) and are not the parent/guardian, prior consent of the prospective participant(s) and their parent(s)/guardian(s) should be secured for your records.